 All the same, it is imperative to interject this: the Hebrews 10:25 passage about not ’forsaking the assembling of ourselves together’ is not compelling religious adherents to attend worship services for purposes of personal gratification, nor to attend for social networking, political meandering –regardless of, (in quests for earthly, rather than eternal pursuits), too much of that is precisely what occurs in many churches (aside from the usual & acceptable backstabbing, back biting, plotting, and “sitting in the seat of the scornful”).

 Too many ‘gathering together’ Christians live as if they are clueless about what hymns like this mean: “Must Jesus bear the cross alone, and all the world go free?
 No, there’s a cross for everyone, and there’s a cross for me.”
 Accordingly, certain things have caused “organized religion” to lose its appeal and diminish the sense of community people once looked forward to experiencing.
-(I’m beginning to feel a little like singing, “give me that old-time religion, it’s good enough for me.”)
 But pointedly, the ultimate objective for not forsaking the assembling of ourselves together seems to lie in the 24th verse which states: “And let us consider one another to provoke unto love and to good works.”
 Disinterest toward fellow assembly members is not the way that religious gatherings should be.
 ALL THE SAME, THERE MUST BE CAUTION TO AVOID DANGEROUS, PREDATORY CHURCH ASSEMBLIES.

 Elaborating further, the assembling yourselves “together” verse DID NOT state that when people arrive at congregations, they should mingle only with people who suit their social statuses, or with people who have not (intentionally or unintentionally or even deservedly) offended someone with whom they are friends or related, etc., and so on goes this satisfying mindset.
 (Example: It’s perfectly okay if Joe Blow steals from Stella Sue because Joe is related to me, and nobody had better be upset about it, talk about it, nor seek restitution. . .Yeah right!)
 That type of “assembling oneself together” in God’s house of worship is neither the “together” that God intended, nor is the heart and spirit of Jesus Christ –the One who loved the church and gave His life for her (Ephesians 5:2 and 5:25).
 Jesus DID NOT give His life to create an elite church, nor a church whereby certain people are more meaningful than others!
 To be blunt, if God wanted people to only associate with “their” kind, arguably they don’t need to utilize HIS HOUSE for their social get-togethers.
 And frankly, interacting with other members could help to improve their capacity for laboring together in God’s vineyard, for His purposes.